pittpv/aztec-monitoring-script/en/README.md

 - Creates an agent at `~/aztec-monitor-agent`
 - Set up a systemd service and timer (run every 37 seconds)
-- Sends an initial status update to Telegram
+- Sends two messages to Telegram: about connecting your ChatID to monitoring and the initial status of the node
 - Continuously monitors the node and logs to `~/aztec-monitor-agent/agent.log`
+  - You can enable extended logging with `DEBUG=true` in the `/.env-aztec-agent` file
 - Sends Telegram alerts if:
   - The Aztec container is not found
   - There is a mismatch between the latest block in the logs and in the smart contract **> 3 blocks**